 - Individuals admitted to the United States in tourist status or any status that prohibits study cannot legally begin an academic program before USCIS approves the change of status to F-1 or J-1 status.

-USCIS typically takes 3-8 months to review the change of status application.
+USCIS typically takes many months to review the change of status application.
+You can view the current average processing times on the USCIS website.
 You are strongly advised to avoid traveling outside the United States while the application is pending.
-Please note that if you leave the United States after the change of status is approved, you must still apply for an F-1 or J-1 visa at a U.S. embassy or consulate abroad to re-enter the United States.
+Please note that if you leave the United States after the change of status is approved, you must still apply for an F-1 or J-1 visa at a U.S. Consulate abroad to reenter the United States.

 To apply to USCIS to change status, you must: